Pa' Que la Pases Bien

-"Pa' Que la Pases Bien" ("So That You Have a Good Time") is a single by American reggaeton artist Arcángel from his first compilation album El Fenomeno, released in February 2008.
+"Pa' Que la Pases Bien" ("So That You Have a Good Time") is a single by American reggaeton artist Arcángel released in February 2008, from his first compilation album El Fenomeno, released on December 9, 2008.

-When the album was almost completed, some of the tracks from the album were leaked onto the Internet.
+When the album was almost completed, some of the tracks from the album were leaked onto the internet.
 It was at that point that Arcángel decided to distribute the album free of charge, via download.
-The single is also available to download for free.
+"Pa' Que la Pases Bien" was included.

-Although the single was distributed for free, the song was able to peak at number 32 on the Billboard Latin Rhythm Airplay chart, because of heavy radio play.
+Although the single was distributed for free, the song was still able to peak at number 32 on the Billboard Latin Rhythm Airplay chart, primarily owing to heavy radio play.